Aubrey O'Day

-Aubrey Morgan O'Day (born February 11, 1984) is an American singer and reality television personality, best known for being a member of the girl group Danity Kane.
+Aubrey Morgan O'Day (born February 11, 1984) is an American singer and reality television personality who has been a member of the girl group Danity Kane.
 Following discord among Danity Kane and with her mentor at the time, P. Diddy, O'Day was fired from the group in 2008, but reunited with them in 2013 before a second disbandment.
 Danity Kane reunited in 2018 as a trio.
-She has also performed in the duo Dumblonde with former Danity Kane bandmate Shannon Bex since 2015.
+She also performed in the duo Dumblonde with former Danity Kane bandmate Shannon Bex from 2015 to 2019.

-O'Day has modeled for magazines such as Blender and Playboy, and performed on Broadway in Hairspray.
-In 2011, she signed a solo record deal with SRC/Universal Motown Records, and released her debut EP Between Two Evils in 2013.
+O'Day has modeled for magazines such as Blender and Playboy and performed on Broadway in Hairspray.
+In 2011, she signed a solo record deal with SRC/Universal Motown Records and released her debut EP Between Two Evils in 2013.

-Additionally, O'Day has made appearances on reality television shows, including the fifth season of Celebrity Apprentice, Famously Single, Ex on the Beach, and the British Celebrity Big Brother 18.
+Additionally, O'Day has made appearances on reality television shows, including the fifth season of The Celebrity Apprentice, Famously Single, Ex on the Beach, the British version of Celebrity Big Brother, The Masked Singer, and Dance Moms.

 Early life

 O'Day began performing at age five.
-"I lived on the stage, and even at six, slept behind the seats of the theatre," she stated in an interview.
+"I lived on the stage, and even at six, slept behind the seats of the theatre", she stated in an interview.
 According to her mother, when O'Day was four, she was at a performance of The Nutcracker and started to cry.
 Her mother asked her what was wrong and O'Day replied, "I'm sad that I'm sitting here and not up on stage."
 O'Day recalls that moment as the one in which she "officially" realized her love for entertainment.

 O'Day played lead characters in various musical productions, including Dorothy in The Wizard of Oz, Carmen in Fame, Sandy in Grease, Liesl in The Sound of Music, Tzeitel in Fiddler on the Roof, and Mimi in Rent.
 She also appeared in Annie.
 O'Day's childhood leaned heavily toward auditions and acting gigs more than school.
-The Notorious B.I.G. and Sean "Puffy" Combs were her primary influences as a child.
+The Notorious B.I.G., Sean "Puffy" Combs, Lauryn Hill, Janet Jackson and Christina Aguilera were her primary influences growing up.

 O'Day attended La Quinta High School.
 She later majored in political science and drama and graduated with a degree in political science from University of California, Irvine, and is a member of the Alpha Chi Omega sorority.